tztzz/H13/Network Security/Scanning.md

 - Protocols: `dns`, `tcp` , `udp` and `icmp` (or other protocols) add to the filter
 - Logical operatiors: filters can be combined with `and` / `or` also with brackets etc.

+## Approach on scanning

+From a logical point of view the order should be
+1. Check for live hosts in the network
+2. Check open ports per host (encounter FW in this step)
+3. Fingerprint the operating system (OS)
+4. Determine services provided behind the ports

 ## Initial scan for live hosts in a network